 Washington Sublease Agreement – PDF Template

-A sublease agreement in Washington State allows for a tenant, who is under contract with a standard lease, to be able to ‘sublet’ or rent to another person until the end of the original lease term.
-Most all standard leases prohibit the use of subletting to it’s tenants so getting permission from the landlord may be required.
+The Washington sublease agreement allows a tenant who is under contract with a standard lease to ‘sublet’ or rent to another person until the end of the original lease term.
+Almost all standard leases prohibit the use of subletting to tenants so getting permission from the landlord may be required.

-- If the sublease unit was built prior to 1978, the sublessor will need to have the sublessee sign the lead paint disclosure form
+- If the subleased unit was built prior to 1978, the sublessor will need to have the sublessee sign the lead paint disclosure form.